Notice of Privacy Practices

 If we deny your request to see your health/clinical information, you have the right to request a review of that denial.
 A professional chosen by Lifetime Assistance, Inc., who was not involved in denying your request, will review the record and decide if you may have access to the record.
 You may also have an opportunity for further review at the State level.

 You have the right to ask Lifetime Assistance, Inc. to change or amend your health/clinical information that you believe is incorrect or incomplete.
 We may deny your request in some cases, for example, if the record was not created by Lifetime Assistance, Inc., or if after reviewing your request, we believe the record is accurate and complete.

 You have the right to request a list of the disclosures Lifetime Assistance, Inc. has made of your health/clinical information with certain exceptions and depending upon how the information is maintained.

 You have the right to request a restriction on the uses or disclosures of your health information related to treatment, payment, health care operations and disclosures to involved family members.
 Lifetime Assistance, Inc., however, is not required to agree to your request, except we must agree to your request to restrict the information we provide to your health plan if the disclosure is not required by law and the information relates to health care being paid in full by someone other than the health plan.

 You have the right to request that Lifetime Assistance, Inc. communicates with you in a way that will help keep your information confidential.

 You have the right to receive a paper copy of this notice.
 You may ask Lifetime Assistance, Inc. staff to give you another copy.
-To request access to your health/clinical information or to request any of the rights listed here, you may contact our Corporate Compliance Officer at 585-426-4120, extension 3116.
+To request access to your health/clinical information or to request any of the rights listed here, you may contact our Corporate Compliance and Privacy Officer at 585-784-3118.

 Lifetime Assistance, Inc. is required by law to: